vendia/blog/pages/product-diy-vs-vendia.md

     theme: light
     image:
       image: https://res.cloudinary.com/vendia/image/upload/f_auto,q_90/v1677201427/Ven_Diagram_Vendia_xye9v4.png
+      altText: A Venn diagram featuring three overlapping circles showing blockchain, managed APIs, and cloud database technology comping together for the first and only enterprise data sharing solution that combines the best of all three.
     intro:
+      title: APIs, blockchains, and databases, together at last.
-      title: Combining the best of proven technologies
+      text: Vendia Share combines the best of functions, features, and benefits of these proven technologies and IT workhorses.
-      text: "APIs, Blockchains, and Databases, together at last. "
   - type: Columns
     theme: white
     columns: